Gospel

 Personal Reflection

-• When was the last time I added extra words like 'I swear' or 'honestly' to make people believe me?
-What does that say about how trustworthy my normal 'yes' is?
+• When was the last time I added extra words like 'I swear' or 'honestly' to make people believe me - and what does that say about how trustworthy my normal 'yes' is?

 A Challenge For You